List of Heroes cast members

-This is a list of recurring actors on the US television show Heroes.
+This is a list of recurring actors on the American television show Heroes.
 Every actor credited in two episodes or more is included in the article, which covers episodes 1.01 to 4.18.

 Main cast

 The main cast of Heroes are credited in alphabetical order in the episodes they appear in only.
 The season(s) during which each actor is included in the main cast are marked in green below, while the season(s) during which a starring actor appears as a guest star are marked in yellow.
 Former main cast members are credited as special guest stars in seasons 2 and 3, with the exception of Noah Gray-Cabey in episode 3.03.
 Season 3, which has 25 episodes, is the only season in which no one appears in every episode; Hayden Panettiere is in every season one episode, both Panettiere (the only cast member to have a perfect attendance record for more than one season) and Robert Knepper appear in every episode of the final season, and Sendhil Ramamurthy takes part in all season two episodes.